 3. John McCain called her a “mobile classroom.”
 In his memoir “Faith of My Fathers”, John described his mother as a “mobile classroom” who taught him and his siblings about the wonders of the world through stories of her travels.
 “My mother grew to be an extroverted and irrepressible woman,” he wrote.

 5. She has a major rebellious streak.
 Being over 100 years old has never stopped Roberta from living her life to the fullest.
-Though she recently suffered a stroke, she’s expected to attend her son’s memorial services in Arizona, Washington DC, and Maryland over the coming days.
+Though she recently suffered a stroke, she attended her son’s memorial services in Arizona, Washington DC, and Maryland.
 Even in her 90s, she had a speeding habit behind the wheel and frequently got tickets.
 The senator was shocked to learn a decade ago that his mother had embarked on a cross-country driving trip, by herself, in Europe.
 She had been told she was too old to rent a car, so she just bought one.
-Damn!